Returning to work safely following COVID-19 closures and work safely protocols

 - Minimise direct contact between employees

-- Provide hand cleaning aids that are easy to access
+- Provide hand washing facilities and hand cleaning aids such as hand sanitisers, and wipes that are easy to access

-- Make face masks available in line with public health advice
+- Make face coverings available in line with public health advice

 - Limit the number of employees in the food preparation area at one time